 - Considerations for the design of your thin metal parts.

 - Considerations for your engineering drawings/sketches.

-Fotofab offers free consultation and quotation for your specific designs.
-Our Technical Sales Staff is available to assist you with your specific metal parts requirements.
+Fotofab offers free consultation and quotation for your specific designs and is available to assist you with your metal parts requirements.
 By designing with an awareness of our process capabilities, you will minimize the cost and delivery time of your metal parts, whether for prototyping or production.